Chirag-ahir/JAVA-All-Basic/README.md

   What is the use of executorService.shutdown() method ?<br>
   Once you call the shutdown() method task executor will not accept further task and it'll shut down after all running threads finish their current work.

+  Whats is ThreadGroup?<br>
+  A ThreadGroup represents a set of threads.
+It offers a convenient way to manage groups of threads as a unit.